 But, she’s not *enough.*

-She isn’t autistic *enough* for a diagnosis.
+She isn’t autistic *enough* to receive support for that at school.

 I see that she is starting to lose confidence in her abilities in the classroom.

 I see that she is internalizing that she is “bad” at school.

 I see that she is pushed out, just a little, by many of the other kids for being different.